Charges, statutes and outcomes

 Facts: Assault Occasioning Actual Bodily Harm

-The facts stated a scuffle ensued after our client was alleged to have forcibly entered their home following a long-standing dispute.
+The facts stated a scuffle ensued after our client was alleged to have forcibly entered a home following a long-standing dispute.
 The complainants claimed that our client assaulted both of them physically in which they sustained injuries inside their home.
 Our client maintained their innocence throughout this matter and entered Pleas of Not Guilty.

 Outcome: Not guilty and acquitted of all charges